-In 2019,our CEO convened an Executive Committee Sustainability Subcommittee, which he chairs and comprises Executives including our Chief Sustainability Officer,who reports to the CEO.
-The Subcommittee meets at least quarterly and water security topics addressed include reviewing progress against strategy and assessing / approving improvements to our strategy.
-An example of this was an update of our water replenishment goal scope.
+The committee's position in the corporate structure: In 2019, our CEO convened an Executive Committee Sustainability Subcommittee, which he chairs and comprises Executives including our Chief Sustainability Officer, who reports to the CEO.
+This has continued in 2020.
+The nature of the report to the Board: The Subcommittee meets at least quarterly and water security topics addressed include reviewing progress against PepsiCo's water strategy and assessing / approving improvements to our strategy.
+An example of this was the approval of expanding our community fresh water access goal from reaching 25 million people by 2025 to 100 million by 2030.
 Our CEO also sits on the PepsiCo Risk Committee, meeting regularly to identify, assess, prioritize, address, manage, monitor and communicate our top risks.
-The PRC is also responsible for reporting progress on our risk mitigation efforts to the Board on an annual basis, including water scarcity.
-PRC meetings are scheduled 1 month before the quarterly Board of Directors meetings so that the Board's Risk sub-committee can review the same material.
-For example, Water risk will be reviewed by the PRC in July, followed by review by the Board in September.
+The water-related responsibilities of the committee: The PRC is responsible for reporting progress on our risk mitigation efforts to the Board on an annual basis, including water scarcity.